 National strategy and government contact

-Find contact details and information on the different directorates of the Department of Agriculture, Forestry and Fisheries (DAFF) at www.daff.gov.za.
+Find contact details and information on the different directorates of the Department of Agriculture, Land Reform and Rural Development (DALRRD) at www.daff.gov.za.

 National Agricultural Marketing Council (NAMC) Tel: 012 341 1115 www.namc.co.za Cape Wools SA administers the proceeds from a levy laid down in terms of the Marketing of Agricultural Products Act, 47 of 1996.
 Each broker, trader, processor, importer and exporter of wool has to register and furnish records and returns to Cape Wools SA.
 The purpose and aims of this is to compel parties to keep records and render returns, to ensure that continuous, timely and accurate information relating to the products is available to all role players.
 Market information is deemed essential to make informed decisions.
 Read about the Wool Trust on the website.